rust-lang/flate2-rs/README.md

 The cloudflare optimized version of zlib is also available.
 While it's significantly faster it requires a x86-64 CPU with SSE 4.2 or ARM64 with NEON & CRC.
-It does not support 32-bit CPUs at all.
+It does not support 32-bit CPUs at all and is incompatible with mingw.
 For more information check the [crate documentation](https://crates.io/crates/cloudflare-zlib-sys).

 ```toml
 [dependencies]